quartiq/miniconf/web/README.md

 **Prune (N)** appears when stale retained topics are observed for an alive device.
 Click it to clear those topics.
-This removes stale broker storage across the device prefix, even when browsing a subtree;
+This clears stale retained messages under `/settings`, `/set`, and `/response` across the device prefix, even when browsing a subtree; valid settings are kept.
-valid settings are kept.
 An interrupted clear may have partly completed.
 Whole-prefix cleanup stays in the Python client.

 ## Test